mhayati-tetco/strategy-chatbot-moe/README.md

 - to be added or changed:

-- python services for fallbacks
+1. python services for fallbacks

-- after receiving the data, apply preprocessing
+2. after receiving the data, apply preprocessing

-** also try Kimi K2 for the front end, it does a great job with high context lenght. **
+3. update the front-end to display the correct time stamp